Ixcatl/fables_novasophonia/docs/catalog/paths.rst

 Rank 1
 ~~~~~~
 | **Power Attack**
 | Any time the Warrior dedicates at least 3 Stamina to an attack or Art, it deals an additional 1 point of base damage.
-This damage is increased to 2 if the attack is made with a heavy weapon or club weapon.
+This bonus is increased to 2 if the attack is made with a heavy weapon or club weapon.
 If performing an Art with an area of effect or multiple attacks, the Warrior must spend an additional 1 taxed Stamina to make it a Power Attack.

 Rank 2
 ~~~~~~